 Acid phosphatase: an older blood test for an enzyme produced primarily in the prostate.
-High levels may indicate the presence or spread of prostate cancer.
+High levels may indicate infection, injury, or the presence or spread of cancer in the prostate.

 Acute: abrupt onset of a medical condition that is usually severe; happens for a limited period of time.